 In addition, while developing learning objectives for your courses, it is helpful to think ahead about the IDEA-SRI teaching evaluation.
 You may go directly to the IDEA Center’s website to learn more about this tool: www.theideacenter.org.
 At a minimum, I encourage you to take a look at the twelve course objectives that students will use to evaluate your courses.
 You will be choosing two or three as essential and perhaps two or three as important for your course.
 The average for the schools in the IDEA database for the essential and important objectives combined is five.
 As you shape and refine your course outlines for this semester, these (or your rendition of these) should be added to enhance student understanding (from the very first day of class) of what you would like students to get out of their experience with you.
 I have listed the 12 IDEA course objectives below for your convenience:

 - Gaining factual knowledge (terminology, classifications, methods, trends

 - Learning to apply course material (to improve thinking, problem solving, and decisions)

 - Developing specific skills, competencies, and points of view needed by professionals in the field most closely related to this course

 - Acquiring skills in working with others as a member of a team

-- Developing creative capacities (inventing, designing, writing, performing in art, music, drama, etc.)
+- Developing creative capacities (writing, inventing, designing, performing in art, music, drama, etc.)

-- Gaining a broader understanding and appreciation of intellectual/cultural activity
+- Gaining broader understanding and appreciation of intellectual/cultural activity (music, science, literature, etc.)

-- Developing skill in expressing myself orally or in writing
+- Developing skill in expressing oneself orally or in writing

-- Learning to analyze and critically evaluate ideas, arguments, and points of view
+- Learning how to analyze and critically evaluate ideas, arguments, and points of view